 3rd to 7th July 2023 £315*

 4th to 8th Sept 2023 £315*

 * plus US$169 registration fee paid direct to the IKO, which gives one year's IKO pro membership and immediate access to online learning.

 11th to 15th Sept 2023 £510*

 * plus US$299 registration fee paid direct to the IKO, which includes one year's recreational and professional insurance cover.

 Instructor Equivalency Course (IEC)

-If you already have a kitesurf instructor qualification from another recognised training body, such as the BKSA, or if your IKO qualification has lapsed, you can enter straight onto an IKO ITC and pay a smaller IEC fee of £350, or attend a 3 day IEC subject to availability.
-We have an IEC currently planned for 19th to 21st June 2019.
+If you already have a kitesurf instructor qualification from another recognised training body, such as the BKSA, or if your IKO qualification has lapsed, you can enter straight onto an IKO ITC and pay a smaller IEC fee of £375 (plus IKO registration fee of US$249, which includes one year's IKO pro membership and personal and professional insurance), or attend a 3 day IEC subject to availability.

 The international kiteboarding instructor qualification